Find a Recipe!

 Instructions

-• In a food processor, puree the garlic, lemon juice and kosher salt.
+- In a food processor, puree the garlic and lemon juice.
 Let the mixture sit for 10 minutes, to mellow the garlic.
 Strain the liquid and discard the solids.
 Add the liquid back to the processor and spoon in the tahini.
 Start up the processor and add the reserved chickpea water, one tablespoon at time until the tahini is light colored and smooth.

-• Add the chickpeas and the cumin to the processor and process for 4 minutes, adding more chickpea water if the hummus seems too thick.
+- Add the chickpeas and the cumin to the processor and process for 4 minutes, adding more chickpea water if the hummus seems too thick.
 The hummus should be very smooth, light, and soft.
-Taste the hummus and add more salt if needed.
+Taste the hummus and add salt if needed.

 Notes